Research before going to a dealership:

 - Shop around for the best dealers, lending rates, and insurance providers to avoid businesses with bad reputations.

 - Stay within the price range you can afford.

 - Do not feel pressured to make a decision in the moment.
 Ask to take the paperwork home to review.

-- Always ask for the vehicle’s history report before buying it.
+- Always ask for the vehicle’s history report, such as CARFax, before buying it.

 - If purchasing a used vehicle, ask about arranging for an inspection by an independent mechanic before purchasing.

 - Read the contract carefully before you sign.
 Do not sign it if it contains any blank spaces.

 - Take a copy of the contract and all documents you signed with you when you leave.